Serology: Transfusion medicine

 O positive blood type: the patient's red cells are agglutinated by Anti-D (anti-Rh factor) antisera, but not by anti-A and anti-B antisera.
 The patient's plasma agglutinates type A and B red cells.

 Blood typing is typically performed using serologic methods.
 The antigens on a person's red blood cells, which determine their blood type, are identified using reagents that contain antibodies, called antisera.
 When the antibodies bind to red blood cells that express the corresponding antigen, they cause red blood cells to clump together (agglutinate), which can be identified visually.
 The person's blood group antibodies can also be identified by adding plasma to cells that express the corresponding antigen and observing the agglutination reactions.

 Other serologic methods used in transfusion medicine include crossmatching and the direct and indirect antiglobulin tests.
 Crossmatching is performed before a blood transfusion to ensure that the donor blood is compatible.
 It involves adding the recipient's plasma to the donor blood cells and observing for agglutination reactions.
 The direct antiglobulin test is performed to detect if antibodies are bound to red blood cells inside the person's body, which is abnormal and can occur in conditions like autoimmune hemolytic anemia, hemolytic disease of the newborn and transfusion reactions.
 The indirect antiglobulin test is used to screen for antibodies that could cause transfusion reactions and identify certain blood group antigens.

 Interpretation of antibody panel used in serology to detect patient antibodies towards the most relevant human blood group systems.

 Immunology

 Serologic tests can help to diagnose autoimmune disorders by identifying abnormal antibodies directed against a person's own tissues (autoantibodies).
-All people have different immunology graphs.
+Several autoantibodies are used as clinical biomarkers to diagnose an autoimmune disease or in differential diagnosis of autoimmune diseases.
+Also in atopic allergy diseases diagnosis the allergen specific IgE level is measured by a serologic assay.
+In coeliac disease diagnostics, a study evaluating multiparametric immunoassay Polycheck® Celiac IgA + total IgA reported high sensitivity and specificity for simultaneous measurement of TG2 IgA and total IgA.